The stability on the Caffarelli-Kohn-Nirenberg and Hardy-type inequalities and beyond: Introduction

+It is noteworthy that, based on the results from \cite{Fig1,Den1,Wei}, as well as our results Theorem \ref{thm2} and Theorem \ref{thm3}, $K(p,a,b)$ is positive when $a\neq b$, when $a=b=0$, or when $p=2,a=b>0$.
+However, in the case $p\neq2$ and $a=b>0$, our stability results do not show whether $K(p,a,a)$ is positive, although we conjecture that it is indeed positive.

-Finding explicit upper and lower bounds for the stability constant $K(p,a,b)$ is a newly developed problem.
+0.1in Finding explicit upper and lower bounds for the stability constant $K(p,a,b)$ is a newly developed problem.
 Recently, Dolbeault, Esteban, Figalli, Frank and Loss \cite{Dol} obtained an explicit lower bound for $K(2,0,0)$ using techniques involving competing symmetry and continuous Steiner symmetrization.
-Subsequently, based on a clever third-order expansion, K\"onig \cite{kon,kon1} gave an explicit upper bound for $K(2,0,0)$ and showed that it can be attained by certain functions.
+Subsequently, based on a clever third-order expansion, K\"onig \cite{kon,kon1} gave an explicit upper bound for $K(2,0,0)$ and showed that $K(2,0,0)$ can be attained by some function $u\in D_0^2(\R^n)\backslash \M_{2,0,0}$.
 In a parallel vein, Wei and Wu \cite{Wei1} as well as Deng and Tian \cite{Den2} found explicit upper bounds for $K(2,a,b)$ and demonstrated the attainability.
 We refer to \cite{Chen,Zha} for analogous results on the fractional Sobolev and Sobolev trace inequalities.

-In this paper, our second main result focus on the qualitative properties of $K(p,a,b)$.
-Our result appears to be the first in this direction. \begin{theorem} $(i)$ Assume $a_l,b_l,p_l,q_l\;(l\in\N^+)$ satisfy the relations in \eqref{ckn1} and converges to $(a,b,p,q)$, then we have
+0.1in In this paper, our second main result focus on functional properties of $K(p,a,b)$.
+Specifically, we view $K(p,a,b)$ as a function of $p,a,b$ and investigate its properties.
+Our result appears to be the first in this direction. \begin{theorem} $(i)$ Assume $(a_l,b_l,p_l,q_l)_{l\in\N^+}$ and $(a,b,p,q)$ satisfy the relations in \eqref{ckn1}.
+If